umbraco/UmbracoDocs/Reference/Management/Models/Content.md

 Constructor for creating a new Content object where the necessary parameters are the name of the Content, the parent of the Content as an `IContent` object and the ContentType as an `IContentType` object for the Content being created.
 In addition, there is an optional parameter for the culture.

-### new Content(string name, IContent parent, IContentType contentType, int userId, string culture = null)

-Constructor for creating a new Content object where the necessary parameters are the name of the Content, the parent of the Content as an `IContent` object, the ContentType as an `IContentType` object for the Content being created and the id of the user as a `int`.
-In addition, there is an optional parameter for the culture.

 ### new Content(string name, IContent parent, IContentType contentType, PropertyCollection properties, string culture = null)

-Constructor for creating a new Content object where the necessary parameters are the name of the Content, the parent of the Content as an `IContent` object, the ContentType as an `IContentType` object and a `PropertyCollection` for the Content being created.
-In addition, there is an optional parameter for the culture.
+Constructor for creating a new Content object where the necessary parameters are the name of the Content, the parent of the Content as an `IContent` object, the ContentType as an `IContentType` object and a `PropertyCollection` for the Content being created.In addition, there is an optional parameter for the culture.

 ### new Content(string name, int parentId, IContentType contentType, string culture = null)

 Constructor for creating a new Content object where the necessary parameters are the name of the Content, the id of the parent as `int` and the ContentType as an `IContentType` object for the Content being created.
-In addition, there is an optional parameter for the culture.

-### new Content(string name, int parentId, IContentType contentType, int userId, string culture = null)

-Constructor for creating a new Content object where the necessary parameters are the name of the Content, the parent id of the Content as an `int` object, the ContentType as an `IContentType` object for the Content being created and the id of the user as a `int`.
 In addition, there is an optional parameter for the culture.

 ### new Content(string name, int parentId, IContentType contentType, PropertyCollection properties, string culture = null)